C. difficile–induced colitis usually occurs after taking antibiotics.

 Symptoms return in 15 to 20% of people with this disorder, typically within a few weeks of stopping treatment.
 The first time diarrhea returns, people are given another course of the same antibiotic.
 If diarrhea continues to return, they are usually given vancomycin for several weeks, sometimes followed by the antibiotic rifaximin.
 Fidaxomicin for 10 days is an alternative.

 A fecal transplant (stool transplant) is an option for some people who have frequent, severe recurrences.
 In this procedure, about a cup (about 200 to 300 milliliters) of stool from a healthy donor is placed in the person's colon.
 The donor's stool is first tested for microorganisms that can cause disease.
 The fecal transplant can be given as an enema, through a tube inserted through the nose into the digestive tract, or through a colonoscope Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more .
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more .
 Doctors think that fecal material from a donor restores the normal balance of bacteria in the intestine of a person with C. difficile–induced colitis.
 After this treatment is used, symptoms are less likely to recur.

 Occasionally, C. difficile–induced colitis is so severe that the person must be hospitalized to receive intravenous fluids, electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
 Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
 The three main compartments are... read more (such as sodium Overview of Sodium's Role in the Body Sodium is one of the body's electrolytes, which are minerals that the body needs in relatively large amounts.
 Electrolytes carry an electric charge when dissolved in body fluids such as blood... read more , magnesium Overview of Magnesium's Role in the Body Magnesium is one of the body's electrolytes, which are minerals that carry an electric charge when dissolved in body fluids such as blood, but the majority of magnesium in the body is uncharged... read more , calcium Overview of Calcium's Role in the Body Calcium is one of the body's electrolytes, which are minerals that carry an electric charge when dissolved in body fluids such as blood, but most of the body's calcium is uncharged.
 (See also... read more , and potassium Overview of Potassium's Role in the Body Potassium is one of the body's electrolytes, which are minerals that carry an electric charge when dissolved in body fluids such as blood.
 (See also Overview of Electrolytes.)
 Most of the body’s... read more ), and blood transfusions Overview of Blood Transfusion A blood transfusion is the transfer of blood or a blood component from one healthy person (a donor) to a sick person (a recipient).
 Transfusions are given to increase the blood's ability to... read more .